 View a conceptual map showing how expected new population and jobs might be added to the region under a Spread Out growth pattern and the transportation improvements required to support it.

-Different types of housing are available, but most new homes are single-family homes and apartments.
+Different types of housing are available, but most new residences are single-family homes and apartments.

-Commutes are typically further for people living in rural and suburban areas.
+Commutes are typically farther for people living in rural and suburban areas.